ilbers/isar/RECIPE-API-CHANGELOG.md

 The `SOURCE_DATE_EPOCH` (SDE) should not be set globally, but on a per-recipe basis and to meaningful values.
 As a global fallback, set the `SOURCE_DATE_EPOCH_FALLBACK` bitbake variable to the desired unix timestamp.

+### Split up binaries from kernel headers to kbuild package for linux-custom

+Swap out the binaries from the kernel headers into kernel kbuild package.

+  * Split up binaries from kernel headers to kbuild package:
+    Introduce specific kernel kbuild packages that
+    ship the "scripts" and "tools" binaries.
+    The kernel headers fulfill this using symlinks to point to the "scripts" and "tools" of the kernel kbuild package.

+  * Provide target and host specific kernel kbuild packages:
+    Introduce target and host specific kernel kbuild packages that ship the "scripts" and "tools" binaries.

+    The "-kbuildtarget" and "-native" multiarch bitbake targets are useable to run additional target or host specific builds for kbuild scripts and tools.

+    Using the "-kbuildtarget" bitbake target enables the build of a target specific kbuild package at cross builds.
+    So using "linux-kbuild" provides the package for the target platform.

+    Using the "-native" bitbake target enables the build of a host specific kbuild package at cross builds.
+    When cross building using "linux-kbuild-native"
+    provides the package for the host platform.

+    Only the "host" specific package is built automatically at cross builds.

+  * Support emulated module build with cross-compiled kernel for linux-module